Bachfischer/bachfischer.github.io/_pages/languages.md

 ## Multi-Language Resources
 * [Duolingo](https://duolingo.com) is certainly the best language learning app that I know (and it's free!).
 If you haven't already, it's definitely worth it to try!

 * [Verbling](https://www.verbling.com) gives you easy access to (cheap) professional tutoring.
-I haven't used it myself (yet), but it looks very promising.
+I haven't used it myself yet, but it looks very promising.

-* There are also plenty of *language exchanges* in every major citiy - you can take a look at [MeetUp](https://www.meetup.com) for a comprehensive overview
+* There are also plenty of *language exchanges* in every major city - you can take a look at [MeetUp](https://www.meetup.com) for a comprehensive overview

 ## Language Map
 Below is a map of the countries in which I would like to be able to communicate in the native language (at some point in the future...):